-Newsletter & Bulletin: Keep track of the latest news on IP and read expert articles and case studies by subscribing to our email newsletter and Bulletin.
+Newsletter and Bulletin: Keep track of the latest news on IP and read expert articles and case studies by subscribing to our email newsletter and Bulletin.

 Training: We have designed a training catalogue consisting of nine different modules.
-If you are interested in planning a session with us, simply send us an email.
+If you are interested in planning a session with us, simply send us an email at training@iprhelpdesk.eu.